vrivellino/chef-java_se/README.md

 )
 ```

-This will download the JDK that best matches platform criteria e.g., Windows 64-bit with force_i586 flag set to true
+This will download the JDK that best matches platform criteria.
-will match https://s3.amazonaws.com/mybucket/java/jdk-8u77-windows-i586.exe.
 Note that JDK file names must be the
 same as that found on Oracle's download page.

 A script to download JDKs from Oracle and upload them to Amazon S3 is